TheOfficialLOE/NebulaShop/README.md

 ### Vote comments
 You can like or dislike a comment in `/vote/:product/:comment` and a `type` query to determine whether you are going to like it or dislike it.

+### Add to cart
+If logged in, you can get your cart items in `/cart/`.
+In order to add items, you need to provide `ProductId` and `Count` in the request body.
+One thing to consider is that you can not have repeated items in cart, if you add an item which is already added in you cart, only the count will be updated.